ChrisTitusTech/winutil/README.md

 # Windows Utility

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
-I am extremely picky about any contributions to keep this project clean and efficient.

 ![screen-install](screen-install.png)

 ## Usage

 Winutil must be run in Admin mode because it performs system-wide tweaks.
 To achieve this, open PowerShell or Windows Terminal as an administrator.
-Here are a few ways to do it:

-1. **Right-Click Method:**
-   - Right-click on the start menu.
-   - Choose "PowerShell As Admin" (for Windows 10) or "Windows Terminal As Admin" (for Windows 11).

-2. **Search and Launch Method:**
-   - Press the Windows key.
-   - Type "PowerShell" or "Terminal" (for Windows 11).
-   - Press `Ctrl + Shift + Enter` to launch it with administrator privileges.

 ### Launch Command